-Contributions receivable from the employer sponsor and associated employers as at 30 June 2009 (and received subsequent to that date) amounted to \$25,133,788 (2008: \$652,294).
+Contributions receivable from the employer sponsor and associated employers as at 30 June 2010 (and received subsequent to that date) amounted to \$13,872,169 (2009: \$25,133,788).

 The Plan contracts with Qantas Airways Limited for office accommodation, use of office equipment and certain administrative services.
-Cost recoveries paid to the employer sponsor for these services and reimbursement of staff salaries of \$2,561,973 (2008: \$1,324,652) are included in administration expenses in the Statement of Changes in Net Assets.
+Cost recoveries paid to the employer sponsor for these services and reimbursement of staff salaries of \$2,913,826 (2009: \$2,561,973) are included in administration expenses in the Statement of Changes in Net Assets.

-At 30 June 2009 Qantas Superannuation Plan held shares in Qantas Airways Limited to the value of \$5,978,247 (2008: \$18,177,552).
+At 30 June 2010 Qantas Superannuation Plan held shares in Qantas Airways Limited to the value of \$8,042,282 (2009: \$5,978,247).

-The Plan holds an investment of 100% of the equity in the Qantas Super SAC Trust.
+As at 30 June 2010 the Plan held an investment of 100% of the equity in the Qantas Super SAC Trust.
 The Trustee of the trust is Trafalgar Nominees (SAC) No 3 Pty Limited and is a wholly owned subsidiary of Trafalgar Managed Investments Limited.
 The sole asset of the SAC Trust is a 50% interest in the Sydney Airport Centre Joint Venture, managed by Trafalgar Managed Investments Limited, which owns the property described as Sydney Airport Centre, 203 Coward Street and 14-16 Bourke Road, Mascot, Sydney.
-This Property, comprising four buildings, is the Global Headquarters for Qantas Airways Limited under a long term lease on commercial terms.
+This Property, comprising four buildings, is the Global Headquarters for Qantas Airways Limited under a long-term lease on commercial terms.
+In July 2010 the Plan sold this investment.